mainkoon81/Study-Autonomous-Car-Prep-01/README.md

 ## 2. STATE

 When you localize a car, you’re interested in only the car’s **position** and it’s **movement**.
 This is often called the **state** of the car.
 The **state of any system** is a **set of values** that we care about.
 In order to actually make a Kalman Filter in a 2d or 3d world (or "state space" in the language of robotics), we will first need to learn more about what exactly we mean when we use this word "state".
-In our case, the state of the car includes the car’s current position, x, and its velocity, v. (how about time????)  `state = [position_x, velocity_v]`
+In our case, the state of the car includes the car’s current position, x, and its velocity, v. (how about time????)  `state = [position_x, velocity_v]`.
+The **state** gives us all the information we need to form predictions about a car's future location.
+Self-driving cars constantly monitor their **State**.
+So, movement(v) and localization(x) have to occur in parallel.
+If we use a Kalman filter for localization, this means that as a car moves, the Kalman filter has to keep coming up with new state estimates.
- - the **state** gives us all the information we need to form predictions about a car's future location.
-But how to predict(how it changes over time) and how to represent?
+# Q. But how to predict(how it changes over time) and how to represent?
 <img src="https://user-images.githubusercontent.com/31917400/40849581-393d5822-65ba-11e8-90d0-dbe5439a8cbd.jpg" />

 The `predict_state( )` should take in a state and a change in time, dt and it should output a new, predicted state based on a constant motion model.
 This function also assumes that all units are in `m, m/s, s, etc`, and `distance = x + velocity*dt`.